Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Orioles

-On Saturday, Geraldo Perdomo (.320 slugging percentage in past 10 games, with zero home runs) and the Arizona Diamondbacks play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 8:10 PM ET.
+Geraldo Perdomo -- with a slugging percentage of .280 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks against the Baltimore Orioles, with Jack Flaherty on the hill, on September 3 at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-3) against the Orioles.

 Geraldo Perdomo Game Info & Props vs. the Orioles